 The times, they are a changing

 If you’re an avid festival-goer, you may find yourself calling out for the good old days where being at a festival meant sheer isolation from the outside world.
-But in 2016, the reality is that smartphones can be a boon to your festival experience.
+The reality is that smartphones can be a boon to your festival experience.

 Whether it’s getting Twitter alerts about secret sets, using it as a torch when you’re finding your way back to your tent or doubling it up as a camera for the weekend, a phone is a useful device to take with you.
 Not to mention the basic functions you’d expect from a mobile – calling and texting!